Manny27nyc/platform-management-docs/content/en/docs/management_guide/configuring_and_managing_identity_providers/managing_identity_provider_configuration/role_assignments.md

 ---
 title: Role assignments
 linkTitle: Role assignments
-description: ADD A DESCRIPTION
+description:
 weight: 30
 date: 2021-08-12
 ---

-## Default Role and Team Assignments
+## Default role and team assignments

 Administrators use the _Role Assignments_ section to define the platform roles and teams for a user when they log in to the platform the first time for a configured IdP.
 When new members of an organization sign in to the platform for this IdP, they are assigned these predefined roles and team assignments.
 Refer to the _Roles and features_ section in [Managing Organizations](/docs/management_guide/organizations/managing_organizations/) for details on the roles and capabilities available in the platform.